Cooking On The Ranch

 Last week I treated clients for lunch at our popular Highlands Ranch eatery, Old Blinking Light.
 I usually order my favorite Ranch Salad, but on this day, their BBQ Chicken Pizza with Jalapeno jumped off the menu.

-A mini sized pizza with a side salad, it was a delicious, and of course had me planning to make this one at home.
+A mini sized pizza with a simple fresh green salad tossed with Red Wine Vinegar Dressing, it was a delicious, and of course had me planning to make this one at home.

 I decided to turn their delicious Southwestern pizza creation into a homemade BBQ Chicken pizza and an easy sheet pan pizza recipe that I could use for more flavor combination in the future.